3DCdsc/Cloud_2021/README.md

 > Time: 3.00 - 6.00 pm
 > Location: Google Meet (link will be updated closer to the event date)

-> :information_source: The workshop we will be covering how to achieve the learning objectives on Windows.
+> ℹ The workshop we will be covering how to achieve the learning objectives on Windows.
 While most of the content is the same across all platforms, there are a few differences in tools and procedures for some aspects.

 ## Lesson Materials